 Package fncychap

 The fncychap package has a nice set of predefined chapter styles.
 The style is set through the optional argument when loading the package.
 Available styles include: Sonny, Lenny, Glenn, Conny, Rejne, Bjarne, and Bjornstrup.
 The package documentation has examples for all available styles.
-The package will use the LaTeX default chapter style in case the optional argument is not set (i.e. \usepackage{fncychap}).
+The package will use the LaTeX default chapter style in case the optional argument is not set (i.e. \usepackage{fncychap}

-Examples of Glenn and Bjornstrup chapter styles provided from the fncychap package:
+Examples of Glenn and Bjornstrup chapter styles provided from the fncychap

 Chapter styles with memoir